getify/foi-lang/formalization-work/Foi-Specification.md

 **Leak diagnosis.** Neither case is silent. `IO%` and `IO~map` test the instance's slot for a release before proceeding, and perform `Effect.Sys.Warn` (§6.13.5) when they find one.
 The test is sound because composition never routes an IO through those hooks: `~<`, `~map`, and the sub-context constructors (§6.12.4) each read the slot and invoke the executor directly rather than applying `%`.
 A using-IO reaching `IO%` or `IO~map` therefore reached it without a bind.
 The acquire still runs and the expression still produces its value; the diagnosis reports the leak without altering the result.

-Two consequences of that discipline are worth stating explicitly.
+Two consequences follow.
 Sub-context constructors do not produce the leak at all: they carry a using sub-IO's release onto the IO they construct, wrapped in the same environment derivation (§6.12.4).
 And two stdlib sites apply `%` to an IO they were handed rather than composed: `IO.using@` evaluates its `acquire` under the ambient environment, and the release path runs `usingRelease(res)% env`.
 For an ordinary acquire or release this is invisible, since a plain IO carries no release of its own and the test does not fire.
 For a using-IO supplied in either position it does fire, and correctly -- that inner instance's release is bound to nothing and would otherwise be discarded silently.

 **NOTE:** Release covers continuation *completion*, not continuation *abandonment*.
 If an enclosing handler terminates the computation via `Done@` (§6.4) while a step inside the continuation is suspended at a perform, the bind function never returns and the release never runs.